default search action

 , Patrícia Arriaga

-, Ana Paiva, Guy Hoffman:
+, Ana Paiva, Guy Hoffman

 YOLO, a Robot for Creativity: A Co-Design Study with Children.
 423-429 - Mirko Gelsomini

-, Franca Garzotto, Vito Matarazzo, Nicolò Messina, Daniele Occhiuto:
+, Vito Matarazzo, Nicolò Messina, Daniele Occhiuto:

 Creating Social Stories as Wearable Hyper-Immersive Virtual Reality Experiences for Children with Neurodevelopmental Disorders.
 431-437 - Adelmo Antonio da Silva Eloy, Amilton Rodrigo de Quadros Martins, Ariane Mileidi Pazinato, Maria de Fatima S. Polesi Lukjanenko, Roseli de Deus Lopes